-The story of Venezuelan revolutionary, Ilich Ramirez Sanchez (Edgar Ramirez), who founded a worldwide terrorist organization and raided the OPEC HQ in 1975 before being caught by the French police
+The three-part story of Venezuelan revolutionary, Ilich Ramirez Sanchez (Edgar Ramirez), who founded a worldwide terrorist organization and raided the OPEC HQ in 1975 before being caught by the French police

 The highpoint of the Cannes Film Festival 2010 by a considerable distance was Olivier Assayas's five-and-a-half hour long cut of Carlos.
 It traces the career of Marxist freedom fighter - cum-terrorist-cum-mercenary - Ilich Ramirez Sanchez, otherwise known as Carlos the Jackal, over the course of more than 20 years, across numerous countries.
 The film is brilliantly paced and masterfully managed, given its scope and complexity.